 You’ve probably heard all sorts of rules about what makes a relationship work, like never going to bed angry or always eating dinner together.
-However, a lot of successful couples break these so-called golden rules left & right—and they’re doing just fine.
-In fact, bending or outright breaking these rules is what makes them stay together!
-Here are eleven relationship rules that successful couples happily ignore.
+However, a lot of successful couples break these so-called golden rules and thrive together.

 Telling Each Other Everything